BTechProject2022/receiver-website/README.md

 - make sure mongo is running ( port number : `27017`)
 - cd into the folder and run `npm install`
 - refer to .env.example file and create the .env file:
+  - LOCAL_IP : the IP of your machine
   - PORT : the port on which the server is running.
+  - MAIN_BACKEND_PORT : the port on which the server connected to the blockchain is running.
 - to start the server , run `npm start`

 ## How to start client server